|

 Cold winters and extended daylight hours in summer are two examples of Alaska’s extreme seasonal variations, which can impact travel plans.

-If you’re planning a winter visit, be prepared for shorter daylight hours and cold temperatures.
+If you’re planning to visit in the winter be prepared for shorter daylight hours and cold temperatures.

 Weather conditions can change rapidly, especially in mountainous areas like the Kenai Peninsula and Kodiak Island.